 The principle behind them is similar to reusable baby nappies – they can be seriously MoneySaving, and there are environmental benefits too.
 Forumites say if you've kids and have already got used to using (and washing) reusable nappies, this isn't much of a stretch.

-One of the best-known is Mooncup*, which says it can hold around 30ml of fluid (tampons hold 6-18ml depending on size).
+One of the best known is Mooncup*, which says it can hold around 30ml of fluid (tampons hold 6-18ml depending on size).
 Mooncup says if you follow its instructions for cleaning and storage, the cup can last for "years and years".

-Forumites also recommend Diva Cup, Femme Cup and Luna Cup.
+MoneySavers also recommend Diva Cup and Luna Cup.
 Don't just buy direct though – check prices elsewhere to ensure you get the best price.
-Menstrual cups can be found at Amazon*, Boots* and FeelUnique*.
+Menstrual cups can be found at a number of retailers, including Amazon*, Boots*, Feel Unique, Holland & Barrett* and Superdrug.